airbnb/k8s-webhook-handler/README.md

 If there are no other objects with the given label key in the namespace, it also deletes the namespace and all remaining objects.

+## Binaries
+- cmd/webhook is the actual webhook handling server
+- cmd/reconciler iterates over all k8s namespaces and deletes all objects that are labeled for which there is no remote branch anymore.

 ## Usage
 Currently only github delete webhooks in json format are supported.
 Beside the manifests and templates in `deploy/`, a secret 'k8s-ci' with